BFavier/Pygmalion/README.md

           L_minibatchs: Union[int, None] = None):
 ~~~

-The parameter **training_data**, which must be a tuple of (x, y) or (x, y, weight) for weighted observations.
+* The parameter **training_data** must be a tuple of (x, y, [weight]).
+The weight is optional.
 The types of x/y/weights depends on the model types.
-It can also be a function that yields the data.
-This is usefull if the data don't fit all at once in the memory, in which case the
+Training_data can also be a function that yields by batch all the (x, y, [weights]) tuples of an epoch.
+The weights of the model are updated at the end of the epoch.
+This is usefull if the training data doesn't fit all at once in the memory.
+Reading from the disk/writting to the GPU memory is slow, avoid using batchs if you can.

+* The parameter **validation_data** is similar to **training_data**.
+This is the data on which the loss is evaluated, but not back propagated (the model doesn't learn from it).
+It is used for early stopping: the training stops if the validation loss doesn't improve anymore (to prevent overfitting).
+This parameter is optional, so that you can verify that your model is able to overfit before trying to train it with early stopping.

+* The parameter **n_epochs** is the maximum number of epochs the model performs.
+Althought the user can still interupt the training early on by pressing ctrl+c (the raised exception is handled and the training simply stops).

+* The **patience** parameter is the number of epoch without improvement of the validation loss after which the early stopping triggers.

+* The **verbose** parameter describes whether ther train/validation loss shoudl be printed at eahc epoch.

+* If the **L_minibatchs** parameter is not None, training is performed with mini-batching.
+And the maximum size of the minibatchs is **L_minibatchs** observations.
+Minibatchs are essential to train big models on limited memory.
+The model retains all the intermediate results as it needs them to propagate back the gradient.
+These intermediate results often occupy much more memory than the inputs/targets.
+You can save memory by performing minibatchs: the model is evaluated on subsets of the training data at once.
+Minibatchs slows down training and should not be used if there is enough memory to evaluate the model on the whole epoch at once.
+Using minibatchs is faster than batchs because the data is not loaded back and forth between disk/RAM/VRAM.
+Althought the two can be used together if the training data alone doesn't fit in memory.
+You can then be faster by using bigger batchs with severals minibatchs than batching alone.

 The history of the loss can be plotted using the **plot_residuals** method.